beroset/asteroid-hosttools/README.md

 # asteroid-hosttools
 A collection of tools to make it easy to work with AsteroidOS watches from a Linux host

 These tools are intended to make it a little easier and faster to use an [AsteroidOS](https://github.com/AsteroidOS) watch.
+To give an idea of how they're intended to be used, here's a short summary:

+Let's say you have a TicWatch Pro watch (codename `catfish`) that is running the stock WearOS image, and you'd like to try out AsteroidOS.

+`flashy catfish --nightly --temp`

+This automatically downloads the nightly catfish images and does a temporary install.

+`watch-image catfish --save`

+This saves the entire flash image of the watch as a file.
+It's about 3.6GiB, so make sure you have room.

+After a while, you decide to use AsteroidOS all the time, so you install it permanently:

+`flashy catfish --nightly`

+Much later, perhaps you find another watch you like better and would like to sell this one.
+Or perhaps you just want to revert to WearOS to see how it does some particular thing.
+You can restore it like this with the previously saved image file:

+`watch-image catfish --restore`

+Now the next time you reboot the watch it will start up in WearOS.

 ## flashy
 This tool allows a user to easily flash an image of AsteroidOS to a supported watch connected via USB.
 To use it, the environment variable `ASTEROIDROOT` should be defined and point to the top level directory of a local copy of the [`asteroid` project](https://github.com/AsteroidOS/asteroid) if you intend to flash images that you have created.